 - Social Services

 Learning depends on access to information.
-Up to 14.2% of the disabled population has some degree of hearing loss.
-Individuals with hearing loss or those in a poor listening environment may not achieve their potential simply because they cannot hear clearly enough.
+The rates of hearing loss for participants with Down Syndrome ranged progressively from 36.4% (ages 18–30) to 100% (ages 61–70).
+By striking contrast, the hearing loss prevalence rates for study subjects with Intellectual Disability not due to Down Syndrome increased steadily from 7.5% (ages 18–31) to 52.3% (ages 61–70).
+People with hearing loss or those in a poor listening environment may not achieve their potential simply because they cannot hear clearly enough.

 - Routinely evaluates hearing status

 - Provides in-service to staff on hearing, hearing impairment, and appropriate intervention

 - Analyzes acoustics and makes recommendations for improving listening environments helps Hudspeth Regional Center provide high-quality services for all people